kzfrb3/jot/posts.md

 stamp: 2020-02-11T17:57:27Z
 --
 Just realizing I can up my [closure bankruptcy](b90bfa9) to rumination bankruptcy in general.
 Anything that suggests itself to my thoughts as a topic for repetitive cogitation, I will politely ask to take it up with the judge.
 I don't have time for any of that.

+{end}
+---
+slug: 2a8bf32
+stamp: 2020-02-12T18:12:40Z
+--
+Observation: so-called "open" office layouts discourage or militate against an [open focus](https://openfocus.com/home/) style of attention.
+There's too much distraction and noise; narrow-objective focus must be maintained in order to get anything done.
+It becomes inherently stressful just to sit at a desk because of the amount of background filtering one has to do just to get through the day.